-PRINCETON, NEW JERSEY — The Dow Jones News Fund (DJNF) and The O’Toole Family Foundation announce a Celebration of Editing Excellence, an event honoring Dr. Edward Trayes’ 50-year leadership of the Dow Jones News Fund editing internship program at Temple University.
+PRINCETON, N.J. — The Dow Jones News Fund (DJNF) and The O’Toole Family Foundation announce a Celebration of Editing Excellence, an event honoring Dr. Edward Trayes’ 50-year leadership of the Dow Jones News Fund editing internship program at Temple University.
 The event, to be held on June 3, will also celebrate the more than 2,700 Dow Jones News Fund alumni nationwide who have experienced the program.

 Dr. Trayes has taught the summer editing internship program at Temple since May 1968, enjoying the longest tenure with the DJNF program of any professor.

 The internship program was the vision of Paul Swensson, executive director of the Fund from 1961 to 1968, who believed bright college students could work well as copy editors despite never having been daily professional reporters.
 More than 20 journalism professors have directed DJNF editing internship programs at other universities for decades.

 “The program was forward-looking when it began.
 It opened doors and advanced media careers for scores of students who could have excelled in any profession,” said Linda Shockley, managing director of the Fund.
 “Trayes and other directors mentored students long after the internships ended, and many interns have stayed connected to the program over the years.”

 Heidi White Finley, an editor at The Charlotte Observer and an alumna of the 1998 Temple editing program offered this testimonial: “The Dow Jones News Fund has given me an edge my entire career.
 Not only does the prestige of the program open doors for alumni, but the networking opportunities never cease.
 Nearly two decades later, I’m still using the skills I learned that summer.”